tilwinjoy/angular-bootstrap-material/README.md

 ### Support and Contributions

 If you like this project, don't forget to star this repository.
-Any suggestions for improvement, bug reports and helping hands are very welcome.
+[Feature requests](https://github.com/tilwinjoy/angular-bootstrap-material/blob/master/CONTRIBUTING.md#feature-requests), [bug reports](https://github.com/tilwinjoy/angular-bootstrap-material/blob/master/CONTRIBUTING.md#bug-reports) and [helping hands](https://github.com/tilwinjoy/angular-bootstrap-material/blob/master/CONTRIBUTING.md#pull-requests) are very welcome.
 Please see the [CONTRIBUTING.md](https://github.com/tilwinjoy/angular-bootstrap-material/blob/master/CONTRIBUTING.md) file.

+If you have any suggestions for improvement, please use the [general discussion](https://github.com/tilwinjoy/angular-bootstrap-material/issues/3) thread.

 ### Development